spdx/spdx-3-model/model/Core/Vocabularies/RelationshipType.md

 - buildInputOf: Input to the build instance
 - buildOutputOf: Output of the build instance
 - buildConfigOf: Build configuration of the build instance
-- buildToolOf: Build tool used in the build instance
 - buildInvokedBy: Agent that invoked the build
-- buildOnBehalfOf: Person for which buildInvokedBy is acting on behalf of
+- buildOnBehalfOf: Actor for which buildInvokedBy is acting on behalf of
 - buildHostOf: Element in which the build instance runs on
-- buildChildOf: Build instance that was created from another build instance